-Our highly trained staff includes a physician and three nurse practitioners and can provide the following general medical services:
+Our highly trained medical staff can provide the following general medical services:

 - Injury evaluation and treatment